 Dictation programs use a combination of comprehensive dictionaries and common phrases to help fill in the gaps.
 For example, if you pronounce a phrase as “thank dew,” the computer knows that you most likely mean “thank you” since that is the most commonly used phrase that sounds similar.

 The hardest languages for voice recognition software to identify are the languages that use tonal inflections to determine the meaning.
 Chinese is one of these languages as well as Thai and Vietnamese.

 Japanese is actually a very straightforward language to dictate because the intonation does not dictate the meaning of what is being said.

 Korean is also a very difficult language for voice recognition software to detect.
-Swedish, Norwegian, Serbo-Croatian and Lithuanian are difficult languages because depending on where the accent is placed in the word it can have a very different meaning.
+Swedish, Norwegian, Serbo-Croatian and Lithuanian are also difficult languages.
+Depending on where the accent is placed in the word it can have a very different meaning.

-Humans have difficulty detecting tones when learning a new language, and computers aren’t necessarily doing any better on this front.
+Humans have difficulty detecting tones when learning a new language.
+Computers aren’t necessarily doing any better on this front.
 When the meaning of the language changes based on the tonal inflection, it becomes very difficult to guess the actual meaning of a sentence.

 One of the ways that computer technology is advancing in this arena is the use of an online, real-time processing of languages.
 High-quality software is able to compare spoken words to examples of native speakers to find the correct word for any given language.

 Humans rely on experience and prediction to anticipate what someone is saying.
 Computers are generally not as adept at predicting the words and phrases that are idiomatic to a culture.